dieppa/dieppa/README.md

 ---

 ## 🚀 Featured Projects
-- **[Flamingock](https://github.com/mongock/flamingock-project):** The evolution of Mongock, a migration tool now extended to auditable systems with cloud capabilities.
+- **[Flamingock](https://github.com/mongock/flamingock-project):** Flamingock is the evolution of Mongock, expanding its core concept to support any auditable system.
+Designed with a cloud-first approach, Flamingock is the ideal solution for building scalable, cloud-native applications.
 - **[Mongock](https://github.com/mongock/mongock):** A leading NoSQL migration tool.

 ---